 Canvassing or solicitation for funds, sales or subscriptions is prohibited on campus or in University of Saint Francis buildings unless written permission has been granted by the Dean of Students (or designee).
-Additionally, outside and for-profit groups are not allowed to sell items or solicit members of the university community on campus without prior approval from the Vice President for Student Affairs (or designee).
+Additionally, outside and for-profit groups are not allowed to sell items or solicit members of the university community on campus without prior approval from the Vice President for Catholic Culture and Student Life (or designee).

-Posters, flyers and other event advertisements pertaining to sales and solicitation for funds, sales or subscriptions must be approved by the Office of the Dean of Students (or designee) prior to posting or distribution.
+Posters, flyers and other event advertisements pertaining to sales and solicitation for funds, sales or subscriptions must be approved by the Dean of Students (or designee) prior to posting or distribution.

-The sale of merchandise, services or publications on university property, other than by contracted vendors, departments or divisions of the University of Saint Francis, is likewise prohibited except upon written permission of the Vice President for Student Affairs (or designee).
+The sale of merchandise, services or publications on university property, other than by contracted vendors, departments or divisions of the University of Saint Francis, is likewise prohibited except upon written permission of the Vice President for Catholic Culture and Student Life (or designee).

-For information about Fundraising, please see the Student Sales & Fundraising Policy.
+For information about Fundraising, please see the Student Sales and Fundraising Policy.